BitBagCommerce/SyliusMailChimpPlugin/doc/functionalities.md

 User has the possibility to customize it according to their needs.
 More about it [here.](https://github.com/BitBagCommerce/SyliusMailChimpPlugin/blob/master/doc/customization.md)

-Through API it is also possible to unsubscibe by using GET request.
+Through the API it is also possible to unsubscribe by using GET request.

 <div align="center">
     <img src="./images/mailchimp3.png"/>